St Anne’s is the home of choice for the brightest and most ambitious students, including those from underrepresented groups.

 Since its founding, St Anne’s College has always been about widening access to an Oxford Education.
 It uniquely allowed women from the UK and many other countries to study at Oxford, whilst living more flexibly and affordably at home or in lodgings across the city.

-St Anne's has always been conveniently positioned for the nearby Science Area and University Parks, but with the Schwarzman Centre for the Humanities set to open across the road in 2025, we will soon be almost uniquely well-positioned for students of the Humanities and Sciences alike.
+St Anne's has always been conveniently positioned for the nearby Science Area and University Parks, but with the Schwarzman Centre for the Humanities just across the road, we are now almost uniquely well-positioned for students of the Humanities and Sciences alike.

 Close to bustling Jericho, there are multiple supermarkets, restaurants and bars all within a 5 minute walk.
 Unlike other Colleges, we do not have a chapel, but there is both an Anglican and a Catholic church within 500m.
 The University's Prayer Room and Mosque is a 7 minute walk from College, while the Oxford Jewish Centre and Synagogue, which provides kosher meals, is a 9 minute walk away.